541 878-4020 MaxFlow air filter sales

 • airflow differences must be measured another way

-⭐ Why MaxFlow Uses 7" H₂O and 100% Efficiency
+⭐ Why MaxFlow Uses 7" H₂O and 100% Efficiency on their headers

 • Chainsaws don’t generate enough vacuum to show meaningful restriction